“The Lord said, “Go out and stand on the mountain in the presence of the Lord, for the Lord is about to pass by.”

 Then a voice said to him, “What are you doing here, Elijah?”- 1Kings 19:11-13 NIV

-We had a storm blow through Tallahassee Saturday evening that was quite impressive with the intensity of its rain, its lightning flashes and its booming thunder.
+We had a storm blow through Tallahassee on Sunday that was quite impressive with the intensity of its rain, its lightning flashes and its booming thunder.
 It was so close at times, that the lightning flashed and the thunder rolled simultaneously, rocking the house again and again and again.
-The intensity only lasting a few minutes, with the storm itself only lasting about an hour and a half or so.
-But wow… impressive nonetheless (a random lightning flash and thunder clap happened as I began thinking about writing about the storm.
-Perhaps a reminder of the storm… and who is above it.)
+The intensity only lasting a few minutes, with the storm itself only lasting about an hour or so.
+But wow… impressive nonetheless.

-Saturday’s storm reminded me of a storm from a number of years ago while I was on a business trip in Jacksonville, Florida, that I sat and watched from my 22nd floor hotel room window.
+Sunday’s storm reminded me of a storm from a few years ago in Jacksonville, Florida, that I sat and watched from my 22nd floor hotel room window.

 As I sat and watched the fierceness of the storm as it beat down upon the river and lit up the Jacksonville skyline, I found myself speaking out loud.
 And since I was there alone, speaking to no one in particular but me.

 “Wow.
 That’s amazing.
 Holy Cow that’s crazy.
 Should I back away from the window?
 Man, look at the sky.
 That’s just beautiful!”